ataavohra-tatvasoft/HalloDoc/README.md

 Clone the repository.
 Install dependencies using npm install or yarn install.
 Configure the database connection details.
-Run the development server using npm start or yarn start.
+Run the development server using npm run dev.

 Contributing (Optional):
 Pull requests are welcome.